Or send us an enquiry below:

 • Fair Work Information Statement

-By combining the collective effect of the Fair Work Act 2009, National Employment Standards, and Modern Awards, employers should be able to completely understand the rights and entitlements relevant to their employees.
+By combining the collective effect of the Fair Work Act 2009, National Employment Standards, and Modern Awards, employers should have a much better understanding of the rights and entitlements relevant to their employees.
 This is important because every employee should be treated fairly, and if a business or employer is unaware of their obligations, they may find themselves under scrutiny with the possibility of action being taken against them.

 Even though it is most important to know which Modern Awards are relevant to your business as they provide employees with their entitled minimum wage and working conditions, it is equally relevant to understand the Awards’ background and where they came from.
-The Awards were introduced in 2010 and are governed by the Australian Industrial Relations Commission (AIRC).
-Originally, there were 1,500 Modern Awards, and they were much more varied, ranging between employer specific Awards, National Awards and Preserved State Awards.
+The Awards were introduced in 2010 and are governed by the Australian Fair Work Commission.
+Originally, there were 1,500 pre-modern Awards, and they were much more varied, ranging between employer specific Awards, National Awards and Preserved State Awards.

-As mentioned previously though, the Awards have been modified and now fit into 122 industry and occupational Awards.
+As mentioned previously though, the Awards have been modified and now fit into over 122 industry and occupational Awards.
 It is also important to note that every year the Fair Work Commission conducts an annual wage review which can result in an increase to the minimum wages for particular job roles.
-If changes are made to minimum wages, they usually must be applied from the first pay period on or after 1 July each year.
+If changes are made to minimum wages, generally they need to be applied from the first pay period on or after 1 July each year.

 You should know that your employees only fall under an Enterprise Agreement if you have gone through the process of negotiating a work agreement, which should have been agreed on between yourself, the relevant employees and perhaps even a professional representative.
 You can find a clear set of rules outlined by the Fair Work Act 2009 in regards to these types of arrangements.

-It is also important to note that some employees, for instance junior employees, may not be covered by a Modern Award.
+It is also important to note that some employees, may not be covered by a Modern Award.
 However, a national minimum wage is set to cover such employees.

 This national minimum includes a loading for all casual employees who are not covered by either an Award or an agreement.